bcss/RentACar-Contract/TESTING_GUIDE.md

 ## System Overview

-### What is MARMAR?
+### What is This System?
-MARMAR is a bilingual (English/Arabic) rental car contract management system that helps manage the complete lifecycle of car rental contracts from creation to closure.
+This is a comprehensive bilingual (English/Arabic) rental car contract management system developed by **AKN Consulting** for **MARMAR Rent-a-Car Company**.
+The system helps manage the complete lifecycle of car rental contracts from creation to closure.

 ### Key Capabilities
 - **Contract Management**: Create, edit, and track rental contracts through 5 lifecycle states